Introduction

 Roaming Profiles

-More than once, we have seen that roaming profiles has caused issues when running an upgrade.
+More than once, we have seen that roaming profiles have caused issues when running an upgrade.

 The solution is to disable roaming profiles (temporarily) during the upgrade process.